Use poster layout planner for other workflows that need structured execution, explicit assumptions, and clear output boundaries.

 Discovery

 This description is critically weak across all dimensions.
-It fails to explain what the skill actually does, uses abstract jargon instead of natural trigger terms, and is so generic that it could conflict with nearly any structured planning skill.
-The phrase 'for other workflows' is particularly problematic as it implies this is a secondary use case without ever establishing the primary one.
+It fails to specify what the skill actually does, uses abstract jargon instead of natural trigger terms, and is so generic that it would conflict with many other skills.
+The description reads more like a vague meta-comment about reusing a tool than an actionable skill description.

 Suggestions

-Replace vague language with concrete actions the skill performs, e.g., 'Creates structured poster layouts with defined sections, dimensions, and content placement' instead of 'structured execution'.
+Replace abstract language with concrete actions the skill performs (e.g., 'Creates structured poster layouts with defined sections, dimensions, and content placement').

 Implementation